How does training shape the Riemannian geometry of neural network representations?: Beyond shallow learning

 \subsection{Deep residual networks with smooth activation functions}

-As a more realistic example, we consider deep residual networks (ResNets) \citep{he2016residual} trained to classify the CIFAR-10 image dataset \citep{krizhevsky2009cifar}.
+As a more realistic example architecture, we consider deep residual networks (ResNets) \citep{he2016residual} trained to classify the CIFAR-10 image dataset \citep{krizhevsky2009cifar}.
 To make the feature map differentiable, we replace the rectified linear unit (ReLU) activation functions used in standard ResNets with Gaussian error linear units (GELUs) \citep{hendrycks2016gelu}.
-With this modification, we achieve comparable test accuracy (92\%) with a ResNet-34---the largest model we can consider given computational constraints---to that obtained with ReLUs (Appendix \ref{app:resnet}).
-Importantly, the feature map defined by the input-to-final-hidden-layer mapping of a ResNet-34 gives a submersion of CIFAR-10, as the input images have $32 \times 32 \times 3 = 3072$ pixels, while the final hidden layer has 512 units.
+We achieve comparable test accuracy (92\%) with GeLUs and ReLUs in a ResNet-34---the largest model we can consider given computational constraints (Appendix \ref{app:resnet}).
+The feature map defined by the input-to-final-hidden-layer mapping of a ResNet-34 gives a submersion of CIFAR-10, as the input images have 3072 pixels, while the final hidden layer has 512 units.
 Empirically, we find that the Jacobian of this mapping is full-rank (Figure \ref{fig:eigenvalues_dog_frog_car}); we therefore consider the volume element on $(\mathcal{M}/\sim, g)$ defined by the product of the non-zero eigenvalues of the degenerate pullback metric (\S\ref{sec:preliminaries}, Appendix \ref{app:resnet}).

 In Figure \ref{fig:resnet}, we visualize the resulting geometry in the same way we did for networks trained on MNIST, along 1-D interpolated slices and in a 2-D interpolated plane (see Appendix \ref{app:resnet} for details and additional figures).
 In both 1-D and 2-D slices, we see a clear trend of large volume elements near decision boundaries, as we observed for shallow networks.
 In Figure \ref{fig:frog_frog_frog}, we show that these networks also expand areas near \emph{incorrect} decision boundaries, but do not expand areas along slices between three correctly-classified points of the same class.
-Thus, even in this more realistic setting, we observe shaping of geometry over training that appears consistent with Hypothesis \ref{hyp:area_expansion}.
+Thus, even in this more realistic setting, we observe shaping of geometry over training that appears consistent with the hypothesis of area-magnification.

 For these deep networks, we can also study how the volume element is shaped across depth.
 In Figures \ref{fig:deep_resnet_1d} and \ref{fig:deep_resnet_2d}, we visualize the volume element corresponding to the metric induced by pulling back the Euclidean metric on the feature space of the output of each of the four blocks of the ResNet-34.
 These visualizations are consistent with our general observations, with the volume element induced by each block being largest near the decision boundary.
 We additionally point out that the contrast between the smallest and largest volume element among the interpolated path at respective layer is least (most) pronounced at the first (last) layer, suggesting that the last layer captures the most distinguishing features across samples in different classes.